kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

         namespace: platform-secrets
 ```

+#### TLS Policy

+The example above inlines a basic TLS configuration directly on the Backend resource.
+This is intentional.
+Gateway API’s existing `BackendTLSPolicy` is designed around Service-based backends.

+Using it for egress today would require representing each external FQDN as a synthetic Service, which this proposal aims to avoid.

+As the `Backend` resource shape stabilizes, we SHOULD evaluate whether `BackendTLSPolicy` can be reused, extended, or aligned for external egress use cases.

 #### Backend Extensions

 Backends MAY reference extension processors via `spec.extensions[]`.
 This proposal does **not** define processor semantics, catalogs, schema validation, or execution ordering.